Handling Buttons and Links

 On mobile devices, a “click” happens over an area, not just at a single point.
 This is because mobile “taps” are often pretty inaccurate, so clicks should use area, not point information for “hit testing”.
 This can happen even with a normal mouse click when the click is on a rotated or scaled element.

-Multiple pages
+Multiple Pages

 If you’re anything like me, the next thing you tried after clicking on links is middle-clicking them to open in a new tab.
 Every browser now has tabbed browsing, and honestly it’s a little embarrassing that our browser doesn’t.Back in the day, browser tabs were the feature that would convince friends and relatives to switch from IE 6 to Firefox.

-Fundamentally, implementing tabbed browsing requires us to distinguish between the browser itself and tabs that show individual web pages.
+Fundamentally, implementing tabbed browsing requires us to distinguish between the browser itself and the tabs that show individual web pages.
 The canvas the browser draws to, for example, is shared by all web pages, but the layout tree and display list are specific to one page.
 We need to tease tabs and browsers apart.

 To start, rename your existing Browser class to be just Tab, since until now we’ve only handled a single web page: